back2dos/cix/README.md

 ')
 ```

-You should avoid mixing syntax in this manner.
-It's mostly meant to easy copy-pasting styles from one syntax into another.
+Mixing syntax in this manner is a great way to make the lives of your colleages miserable.
+There is one other use case though: easy copy-pasting of styles from one syntax into another, during a refactoring that will of course be followed up by a second step that unfies syntax.

 # CSS generation